mseankelly/parallel/Readme.md

+_The intent of this fork of grosser/parallel is to make it work in the Windows environment._

 Run any code in parallel Processes(> use all CPUs) or Threads(> speedup blocking operations).<br/>
 Best suited for map-reduce or e.g. parallel downloads/uploads.